KiRp1cH/HelpBlog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Simple project that allows users to ask & answer the questions.
+Now it will be on the new version of Rails.

+Stack:

-* Ruby version
+* Ruby 3.1.0

-* System dependencies

-* Configuration

-* Database creation
+* Rails 7.0.1

-* Database initialization
+* SQLite3 1.4

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Sass 1.49

-* ...
+* Bootstrap 5.1.3